lukezmj/MTADemo/README.md

     Path %TOMCAT_HOME%\bin;%TOMCAT_HOME%\lib
     ---
     cmd->catalina run
+    after you see "INFO: Server startup in **** ms"
     browser: localhost:8080->Tomcat homepage

     if you see error like below:
     Apr 26, 2019 4:01:17 PM org.apache.catalina.core.StandardServer await
     SEVERE: StandardServer.await: create[localhost:8005]:
     java.net.BindException: Address already in use: JVM_Bind

     go to C:\**\apache-tomcat-7.0.94\conf\server.xml, then change 8005 port to 8035 (or any other port not in use).